Hestercombe at War

 In 1904, the house was greatly embellished by the addition of the Formal Garden designed by Edwin Lutyens with planting schemes by Gertrude Jekyll.
 At this time, the Hon.
 Teddy Portman bought a matching pair of Cadillacs for himself and Mrs Portman.
 He built a garage with an inspection pit on the site of the present picnic terrace and a fine chauffeur’s cottage at the entrance to the courtyard – now housing the estate office.
 On the south wall above the porch is the Portman coat of arms incorporating the motto: A clean heart and a cheerful spirit.

 After the death of Mrs Portman in 1951 the house was the headquarters of Somerset Fire Brigade for over 60 years before, in 2013, being acquired by the Hestercombe Gardens Trust from Somerset County Council through the community asset transfer scheme.
-The house, which was opened to the public for the first time in May 2014, now houses a contemporary art gallery, the Column Room Restaurant and a second hand bookshop.
+The house, which was opened to the public for the first time in May 2014, now houses a gallery, gift shop and a second-hand book shop.

 The Hestercombe Gardens visitor centre opened in May 2005, made up of a low range of 17th century stone farm buildings with tiled roofs and brick detailing.
 The upper storey of the ticket office was built as a dovecote in the early 19th century and still contains nesting holes for pigeons.

-The house was bought by the Hestercombe Trust in 2013 from Somerset County Council for a mere £1 and now has many uses, mainly as home to Hestercombe Gallery, a Second-hand Book Shop and the Column Room Restaurant and also as a functions and weddings venue.
+The house was bought by the Hestercombe Trust in 2013 from Somerset County Council for a mere £1 and now has many uses, mainly as home to Hestercombe Gallery, Gift Shop and a second-hand Book Shop as well as a functions and weddings venue.